 Given the nastiness of extreme deprivation, and the wealth of the world, there is some difficulty in explaining how poverty is an accepted predicament of so many people across the world.

-Virtue signallers like Sen can gain fame and wealth by telling everybody about their virtuous actions.
+Virtue signalers like Sen can gain fame and wealth by telling everybody about their virtuous actions.
 Did Sen travel to Bangladesh when the democratically elected Government there presided over a famine?
 Of course!
 He was handing out bananas in Dacca.
 He wasn't lecturing on Social Choice theory in London.

 While the incidence of poverty varies from country to country, there is no country that is free from it: the question of why we tolerate the intolerable has relevance for every country in the world.

 Why did Mujib preside over a famine?
 The answer is that he was a Socialist who liked nationalizing everything.
 Stalin's Russia and Mao's China had huge 'man-made' famines.
 Bangladesh could have outdone both.
-Sadly, Mujib and his family were killed before this could happen.
+Sadly, Mujib and most of his family were killed before this could happen.

 Blaming the victim is as common today as it was in the days when very mild attempts at poverty relief, such as the English Poor Laws,

 Which were about getting the poor to work in Work Houses- preferably segregated by sex.
-The aim was to boost productivity and profit and to put an end to laziness, shiftlessness, and working people enjoying themselves.
+The aim was to boost productivity and profit and to put an end to laziness, shiftlessness, and vagabonds enjoying themselves.
 On the other hand, to see a pregnant woman being whipped out of parish after parish was an unfailing source of merriment.

 had their staunch opponents.
 It is not, however, easy to see how the army of the unemployed and the destitute can readily reverse their own predicament,